 What is innovation?
 The dictionary defines it as “a new idea, device, or method.”
-Innovation is about the future — imagining and, more importantly, creating the products, services and ideas that will change our lives.
-Nevertheless, it’s hard to think of, imagine or portray the future when our minds are being trained to use their left sides, which are sequential, literal, functional, textual and analytic.
+Innovation is about the future — imagining and, more importantly, creating the products, services, and ideas that will change our lives.
+Nevertheless, it’s hard to think of, imagine, or portray the future when our minds are being trained to use their left sides, which are sequential, literal, functional, textual, and analytic.
 Metaphor, aesthetic, and imagination, which represent the right side, are for artists and the dreamers, those who, we tend to believe, live somewhere on the clouds.
-While they allowed to dream, we, the majority, are told that we need to focus on the here and now.
+While they allowed dreaming, we, the majority, are told that we need to focus on the here and now.

 If that is the case, and if innovation requires the ability to imagine and draw the future, why not turn to artists?
 We can work together with them, we can learn for them, and in collaboration, we can actually achieve good results.
 Here is why I think every business that really and genuinely wants to be innovative (and not just say it to the press or shareholders) should work with artists:

 Artists Challenge the Way We Think — Part of the innovation process is the ability to look differently at the world and to try to understand where the faults, the opportunities, and the problems to solve are.
 One way to do so is by asking questions; artists are very good at asking questions and challenging the way we think.
 Think for a moment about Marcel Duchamp in 1917, when he took a porcelain urinal, named it “fountain” and claimed, “this is art”.
 The question of whether a urinal is artwork is not the key takeaway here; rather, the important part is the process that Duchamp initiated, the challenge that he laid in front of us all.
 100 years later, it is obvious that Duchamp changed the course of history with his urinal.